Nimsey/match-game/readMe.md

 No install needed.
 Just open the link in the browser and play!

 ### My approach to the game
+Overall i chose this game because it had plenty of DOM manipulation to work with, and room to grow and personalize in the near future.

 - when building this out i chose flex layout to keep a fluid look as i resized the screen.
 - I took advantage of creating a lot of functions to simplify and keep code organized.
 - at the end i wanted to add sound, but that is WIP as i am still learning to work with timing.

+### Unsolved Problems
+- sound: it is buggy on when its triggered. working on seeing if timing will help the issue.

+### Stretch Goals
+- Dark and Light Mode
+- Different Deck colors/themes
+- peristant score board
+- upgrade list to object so i can use json or DB
+- sound for win/lose results

  ## My Code